technologiesoutcomes/assignments/assignment3/README.md

 ## Kubernetes, Docker, Containerisation and Virtualisation

+1. What is a hypervisor and where does it sit in the server virtualisation stack?
+2. What is a container runtime and name the two most common runtimes?

 ## Linux administration and shell scripting
+1. Use just one command to create a directory structure .
+└── sports
+    └── footballteams
+        └── africanteams
+            └── samamba
+ 2. Research the following linux commands
+    a) grep
+    b) sed
+    c) awk

 ## CICD, Git, GitHub, GitHub Action, Infrastructure as as Code (IaC), Terraform, Packer and Ansible
 1. You create a repository in GitHub called <b>myfirstrepo</b>.
 You then clone this repository on your local laptop.
 On your laptop how would you check its remote address?
 How would you go about changing the remote address so that it points to repository called <b>mysecondrepo</b>?
 2. You have a workflow running on GitHub Action that has the following code;